 Definition Of A Discrete Graphics Card

-A discrete graphics card refers to a separate processing unit inside your computer.
+A discrete graphics card is a separate processing unit inside your computer.
 This hardware component is a standalone unit that is either connected to your motherboard port suited for graphics or part of the motherboard itself.
 The latter is usually the case with laptops.

 Simply put, a discrete graphics card is separately installed on one of the PCIe slots on a motherboard.
 That way, it handles all the graphics processing on the computer.
 This term is often interesting to PC-building enthusiasts who are learning about new terminology.

-Two leading giants in the graphics card industry are AMD and Nvidia.
-They collaborate with hardware-manufacturing companies such as Asus, MSI, Gigabyte, Zotac, and others.
+The two leading giants in the graphics card industry are AMD and Nvidia.
+They collaborate with hardware-manufacturing companies such as Asus, MSI, Gigabyte, Zotac, among others.
 Using their unique chips and architecture, these companies design their own discrete graphics cards.